uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-return-crystallisation.html.md

 We suggest that you retrieve the self-assessment metadata first to check there are no validation errors.
 If there are errors the calculation will not have been generated.
 The customer must go back and amend the digital records, software should resubmit the revised summary totals for the relevant periods, then call the intent to crystallise endpoint again.

 8. HMRC provides the calculation response.
-9. Software surfaces the calculation to the customer – at this point in the journey, it is mandatory that the customer is shown a copy of the calculation resulting from the intent to crystallise calculationId.
+9. Software surfaces the calculation to the customer – at this point in the journey, it is mandatory that the customer is shown a copy of the calculation resulting from the intent to crystallise ```calculationId```.
 As a minimum a customer must view the equivalent of what is currently in the SA302, to do that the following endpoints must be called: </br>
 a) retrieve self assessment tax calculation taxable income</br>
 b) retrieve self assessment tax calculation Income Tax NICs calculated</br>
 c) retrieve self assessment tax calculation allowances, deductions and reliefs</br>